algorand/msgpack-javascript/README.md

 - \*1 Both `null` and `undefined` are mapped to `nil` (`0xC0`) type, and are decoded into `null`
 - \*2 MessagePack ints are decoded as either numbers or bigints depending on the [IntMode](#intmode) used during decoding.
 - \*3 If you'd like to skip UTF-8 decoding of strings, enable one of `rawBinaryStringKeys` or `rawBinaryStringValues`.
-In that case, strings are decoded into `Uint8Array`.
+In that case, strings are decoded into a `Uint8Array` or a `RawBinaryString`, depending on the value of `useRawBinaryStringClass`.
 - \*4 Any `ArrayBufferView`s including NodeJS's `Buffer` are mapped to `bin` family, and are decoded into `Uint8Array`
 - \*5 In handling `Object`, it is regarded as `Record<string, unknown>` in terms of TypeScript
 - \*6 MessagePack timestamps may have nanoseconds, which will lost when it is decoded into JavaScript `Date`.
 This behavior can be overridden by registering `-1` for the extension codec.